 “Well, I’ll leave yeh to it then,” Mr. Hagrid said as he handed me the key.
 “I’ll come round ten o’ nine if yeh like to bring yeh to breakfast.”

 “Yes, that would be great.
-Thank you so much,” I said and squeezed Mr. Hagrid’s massive hand with both of mine.
-Lockhart was starting to poke his head curiously around the door, but Mr. Hagrid backed up suddenly and almost set him sprawling.
+Thank you so much,” I said and squeezed Mr. Hagrid’s massive hand with mine.
+Lockhart was starting to poke his head curiously around the edge of door, but Mr. Hagrid backed up suddenly and almost sent him sprawling.
 Stifling a laugh, I said, “Good night, Mr. Hagrid.
 And good night, Professor Lockhart.”
 Both nodded their heads at me then turned back to go to the main staircases.

 I shut the door, grateful for a moment’s peace.
 However, it was quickly interrupted by a series of loud yowls coming from the next room.
 I hurried through to find Caligula had already been brought up with my luggage and was fighting to get out of his case.
-His frantic pacing was making him very close to tipping off the edge of the bureau on which he had been placed.
-I sighed and walked over to open the case door.
-Caligula purred appreciatively and began to sniff out every inch of the room, ignoring his toy mousie I had taken from my pocket and thrown across the floor.
+His frantic pacing was making him very close to tipping off the edge of the bureau on which he’d been placed.
+I sighed and walked over to open his door.
+Caligula purred appreciatively and began to sniff out every inch of the room, ignoring his toy mousie I’d taken from my pocket and thrown across the floor.

-I turned to take in my new rooms.
-My bedroom was absolutely lovely and consisted of an old mahogany wardrobe and dresser and a large four-post canopy bed with tapestry hangings.
-The bedroom led to a comfortably sized bathroom with marble tiles.
+I turned to take in my new rooms as well.
+My bedroom was absolutely lovely and consisted of an old mahogany wardrobe and dresser and a large four-post, canopy bed with tapestry hangings.
+The bedroom led to a comfortably-sized bathroom with marble tiles.
 Turning back to the parlour, I saw that it was styled very much in the same manner as the bedroom with mahogany furniture, but the upholstery and curtains in the parlour were dark maroon as opposed to the bedroom’s ice blue.
 There were several bookshelves lining the walls filled with interesting-looking volumes that I couldn’t wait to delve into.
 However, despite my naps on the train, the sights of Hogwarts had utterly exhausted me, so I took the necessities out of my trunk and prepared for bed.

 A lovely moonlight was filtering in through the bedroom windows as I extinguished the lamps.
 After climbing into my luxuriously comfortable bed, I contented myself to stare out through the tall windows at the starry sky before falling into a deep, dreamless sleep.

-The next morning I awoke just as the bell was tolling half past eight, and a good thing too since Mr. Hagrid had said he would be over to fetch me in twenty minutes.
-I reluctantly crawled out of bed and opened a window to let in the fresh late-August air.
-I regretted not putting away my things while I picked unceremoniously through my clothes trying to find something suitable for my first day at Hogwarts.
+The next morning I woke up just as the school’s bell was tolling half past eight, and a good thing, too, since Mr. Hagrid had said he’d be over to fetch me in twenty minutes.
+I reluctantly crawled out of bed and cracked a window to let in the fresh, rainy morning air.
+I regretted not putting my things away fully the night before as I picked unceremoniously through my clothes trying to find something suitable for my first day at Hogwarts.
 I finally settled on a simple green linen dress under a goldenrod summer robe, hoping breakfast wasn’t anything fancy.
-I had just finished brushing my hair when a resounding knock thundered through my apartment and seemed to threaten to bash the door off its hinges.
-I quickly opened it to reveal a beaming Mr. Hagrid who apologized for his over-zealousness.
+I’d just finished brushing my hair when a resounding knock thundered through my apartment and seemed to threaten to bash the door clear off its hinges.
+I quickly opened it to reveal a beaming Mr. Hagrid, who apologized for his over-zealousness.

 “Jus’ wanted to make sure yeh were up!” he proclaimed as he offered his arm to me.
 I had to admit that being escorted somewhere by Mr. Hagrid reminded me rather of wrapping my arm around the leg of an elephant.
-As we walked down the several staircases to the ground floor, Mr. Hagrid pointed out various classrooms and areas of interest to try to help me become acquainted with the castle as soon as possible.
+As we walked down the few staircases to the ground floor, Mr. Hagrid pointed out various classrooms and areas of interest to try and help me get myself oriented with the castle more quickly.